kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 section_menu_id: guides
 ---

-# Backup and Restore MSSQLServer database using KubeStash
+# Backup and Restore Microsoft SQL Server database using KubeStash

-KubeStash allows you to backup and restore `MSSQLServer` databases.
-It supports backups for `MSSQLServer` instances running in Standalone, and Availability Group configurations.
-KubeStash makes managing your `MSSQLServer` backups and restorations more straightforward and efficient.
+KubeStash allows you to backup and restore `Microsoft SQL Server` databases.
+It supports backups for `Microsoft SQL Server` instances running in Standalone, and Availability Group configurations.
+KubeStash makes managing your `Microsoft SQL Server` backups and restorations more straightforward and efficient.

-This guide will give you an overview how you can take backup and restore your `MSSQLServer` databases using `Kubestash`.
+This guide will give you an overview how you can take backup and restore your `Microsoft SQL Server` databases using `Kubestash`.

 ## Before You Begin